biocro/biocro/README.md

 models used in BioCro and their implementation.
 Also included is documentation for BioCro package developers and maintainers.

+### License

+The `BioCro` R package is licensed under the MIT license, but includes or uses other software packages that have different licenses.
+See `LICENSE.note` for more details.

 ## References
 - [Humphries S and Long SP][Humphries and Long, 1995] (1995) WIMOVAC - a software package for modeling the dynamics of the plant leaf and canopy photosynthesis.
 Computer Applications in the Bioscience 11(4):361-371.